GodXuxilie/GodXuxilie.github.io/publications.md

 <!-- I'm always welcoming the possibility of collaborations.
 Please feel free to contact me via [email](xuxilie@comp.nus.edu.sg) if you have any appropriate opportunities you'd like to explore. -->

-## Preprint & Workshop Paper & Blogposts
+## Preprint & Workshop Paper & Blogpost
 (\* refers to equal contributions)
 <ol reversed>
 <li><span id="PrivateLoRA">Privacy-Preserving Low-Rank Adaptation for Latent Diffusion Models.</span> <br/>